rustls/rustls-native-certs/README.md

 Cons:

+- **Use of the OS certificate store is not the same as relying on OS trust verification** because platform verifiers might impose additional criteria before deciding whether to trust a root ostensibly included in the OS certificate store (for example, an expiration date).
 - **The OS certificate store is occasionally "attacked" by [malware](https://en.wikipedia.org/wiki/Superfish)** or just [bad software](https://sennheiser.zendesk.com/hc/en-us/articles/360011888254).
 - **The OS update system may, in fact, be quite poor at keeping the root certificates up-to-date**